belgif/thematic/URI/iceg_uri_standard_draft.md

 0.8      | 23/03/2017 | L. De Vocht<br>M. Van Compernolle | Processing final feedback of public working groups
 0.9      | x/11/2019 | M. Bruyland<br>B. Hanssens<br>L. Dhondt<br>O-P. Bakasanda<br>Thierry Brouwer<br>R. Buyle<br>D. Van Lancker<br>B. Van Nuffelen | Document proposal as candidate recommendation

-**Note of the authors**
-*	Explanation of the used symbols can be found in the back of this document
-*	This document focuses on the guidelines for defining the URIs and illustrates the exceptions.

 ## Management summary

 This document describes the ICEG URI standard for the disclosure of resources, information and data, by the Belgian Federal State, the Regions and Communities.
 A checklist is included at the end of this document, which can be used as a self-evaluation instrument for the evaluation of URIs.